ianmelendez95/javascript-x64/README.md

 Disclaimer: Being a learning project, it's not intended to be a fully ECMA standards compliant or anything resembling a production ready utility.

+Using [Advent of Code 2016](https://adventofcode.com/2016) to drive progress

 ## Completeness

 - [x] Hello World Complete - print "Hello, World!" to stdout